There we go! I started my training! Today I had my first 2 lessons, and fortunately, both went excellent and it was SO exciting!

-The flight went nice!
+The flight went really well.
 The first thing I learned was the use of basic flight controls, how they work and what kind of (side)effects they have.
 We went through the aircraft systems and the instructor started the takeoff.
-It is an amazing feeling to lift vertically without any airspeed!
-You have the cyclic (pitch), the collective (power), the pedals (yaw) and throttle (thrust), all having effect on each other.
+The primary effects of the cyclic, collective and pedals individually, as well as their combined and secondary effects.

-He let me do some stuff like maintaining attitude while increasing speed and the other way around.
+He let me do some exercises like maintaining attitude while increasing speed and the vice versa.
 I think controlling a helicopter is the hardest thing I have ever done.
 Change one input and everything else changes as well.
 But it really is so much fun!
 After 1 hour of flying we went back and landed safely.

 I’ll keep in touch!